linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Financial Econometrics/Quantile Regression.md

 - For active investors and risk managers, the upper or lower tails of a distribution may well be more interesting than the central tendency, and quantile regression is an appropriate tool for such work.
 - Quantile regression methods can be applied to data from a single period, but can also be applied in a time-series context.
 Such methods can help in analyzing how relationships may have changed over time.

-# REFERENCES
+## REFERENCES

 Bassett, G. W., Jr., and Chen, H.-L. (2001).
-Portfolio style: Return-based attribution using quant tile regression.
+Portfolio style: Return-based attribution using quantile regression.
 Empirical Economics 26, 1: 293-305.

 Billett, M. T., and Xue, H. (2008).
 The takeover deterrent effect of open market share repurchases.
 Journal of Finance 62, 4: 1827-1850.
 Carhart, M. M. (1997).
 On persistence in mutual fund performance.
 Journal of Finance 52, 1: 57-82.